47colborne/dynamini/README.md

 We've included ActiveModel::Validations, so any validators will still work and be triggered by the save/create methods.
 There are also some new functions specific to DynamoDB's API:

+* find_or_nil(hash_key, range_key) - since ActiveRecord's find_by isn't applicable to noSQL, use this method if you want a .find that doesn't raise exceptions when the item doesn't exist
 * batch_find([keys]) - to retrieve multiple objects at once.
 * increment!({attribute1: amount, attribute2: amount}) - to update your record using DynamoDB's Atomic Counter functionality.
 (For more information, see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters )